 How to Budget for Periodic Expenses

 - Take a look at what you spent last year on periodic expenses.
-Go through the examples above to give you a good place to start.
-Write down all the types of periodic expenses that apply to you and add any others that you are likely to face as well.
+Going through the examples above is a good jumping off point.
+Write down all the periodic expenses on our list that apply to you, and add any others you’re likely to face as well.
 Then create a category in your budget for each of these periodic expenses.

 - Add up what you spent last year in each of those categories.
-These numbers might shock you.
-After all, they’re big enough to bust your budget month after month.
-Think of how nice it will be to have saved up for these expenses ahead of time!
+These numbers might shock you!
+They’re big enough to bust your budget month after month, after all.
+Now imagine how amazing you’ll feel if you’ve saved up for these expenses ahead of time!

 - Divide the annual amount for each periodic expense category by 12.
 For example, if last year you spent $1,500 on holiday expenses, you’ll need to set aside $125 each month this year.
 Add that amount as a monthly line in your budget.

-- Set aside that money each month and don’t touch it.
+- Set aside that money in the corresponding category each month, and don’t touch it!
 Whether you’re budgeting with cash envelopes or using a spreadsheet or an app, be sure that the funds for each periodic expense category are kept safe from accidental spending.

 No More Dreading Large Expected Annual Expenses

-Before we started to budget like this, I remember dreading November’s budget.
-Not only is it typically a more expensive month because of the holidays, but that’s also when our annual life insurance premiums are due.
-Since we didn’t save up for either of these significant expenses, they had to come from our regular monthly spending categories, which meant everything was tight that month.
+Before we started to budget like this, I used to dread November’s budget.
+Not only is it typically a more expensive month because of the holidays, but it’s also when our annual life insurance premiums are due.
+Since we never saved up for either of these significant expenses, they had to come from our regular monthly spending categories, which meant that money was always tight in November.

-We do the same with the money we spend in the holiday season.
-By taking the amount that you usually pay for Christmas and dividing it out over the year, we aren’t financially strained during the most wonderful time of the year.
+We do the same with the money we spend during the holiday season.
+By taking the amount that we usually spend on Christmas and dividing it out over the year, we aren’t financially strained during the most wonderful time of the year.

-Even if you face a periodic expense and don’t have the full amount saved, you’ll be so much better off with something saved than if you had set aside nothing at all!
+Even if you face a periodic expense and don’t have the full amount saved, you’ll be so much better off with something saved than if you’d set aside nothing at all!

 Benefits of Budgeting Periodic Expenses

-Budgeting for periodic expenses takes some thought, but it comes with lots of valuable benefits!
+Budgeting for periodic expenses takes some forethought, but it comes with lots of valuable benefits!
 Here are a few of my favorites:

 Spread costs out over time

-No one likes a significant, “surprise” expense showing up (it’s not a birthday party, after all).
+No one likes a big “surprise” expense showing up (it’s not a birthday party, after all).
 Spreading high costs over time makes it so they don’t drastically affect your monthly bottom line.

 Know true expenses